 The HHS Office of Inspector General (OIG) and the USDA OIG maintain confidential reporting systems for the public to report safety, security, or other concerns associated with BSAT.
-In 2021, FSAP received one report from these systems.
-The 2021 report involved a complaint about safety concerns with select agents and possible imported agents.
-After an inspection by FSAP, inspectors were unable to confirm the allegations in the report.
+In 2022, FSAP received one report made to HHS OIG.
+The 2022 report did not involve BSAT, and the claims could not be verified.
+The report was referred to the Occupational Safety and Health Administration for further consideration.
 Since 2015, the HHS and USDA OIGs have received no more than five reports per year.